1D10T1C-STUD10S/more-to-explore/docs/structures>storyline.md

 1. ***Rise of The Relicsmiths***

    **In this storyline there are a total of `3` structures:**
+    - [Tavern](https://1d10t1c-stud10s.github.io/more-to-explore/prime-mechanics.html) 'Whether for a pint of ale, a place of refuge or the beginnning of a glorious quest,taverns are the adventurers greatest friend'
-    - [Tavern](https://1d10t1c-stud10s.github.io/more-to-explore/prime-mechanics.html) (Found throuout the world)
+    - (Found throuout the world)

     - Ancient Stronghold (Found underground with the top sticking out)
       - Difficulty: mid-game